Ever notice how people respond to challenges in two completely different ways?

-→ And those who find a way to push beyond.
+Some accept the limits handed to them.
+Others find a way to push beyond.

-The belief that you can shape your world through your own efforts, regardless of the obstacles.
+The second group lives by what Eric Weinstein calls high agency—the belief that you can shape your world through your own efforts, regardless of obstacles.

-🚀 What Is High Agency?
+What Is High Agency?

-High agency isn't just positive thinking.
+High agency isn't positive thinking.
 It's a fundamentally different operating system.

-When faced with "this can't be done," does your mental conversation end, or does it start a new one about how to do it anyway?
+When faced with "this can't be done," does your mental conversation end?
+Or does it start a new one about how to do it anyway?

 High-agency individuals:

-In investing, high agency often distinguishes those who build substantial wealth from their contrarian ideas from those who drift with market tides.
+In investing, high agency distinguishes those who build substantial wealth from contrarian ideas from those who drift with market tides.
 In business, it separates disruptive founders from those who blame "market conditions" when things go wrong.

 Let’s talk about High Agency: an attitude I’ve seen in every successful product manager & leader I’ve known.